kotomiDu/sparkletime/README.md

 ![amd_performance](doc/pics/amd_performance.jpg)

-## little trick
+## Little trick
 * test on one instance
 ```
 The performance of FP32 model on intel cpu is better than on AMD cpu benefits from the hardware, not from OpenVINO.
+Becuase if tensorflow model is tested on both HW, it also has the same gap.
 ```